-- The average number of major power outages occurring in the U.S. has doubled since 2003.
+- The average number of major power outages (one of the top causes of business downtime) in the U.S. has increased 67% since 2000.

-The following post looks at some common questions surrounding business interruption (BI) insurance.
+This post considers some common questions surrounding business interruption (BI) insurance.
 If you don’t see the answer you’re looking for, contact us directly.
 We’ll be glad to explain BI benefits and options.

 What is business interruption insurance?

-Business interruption insurance–also known as business income insurance — covers a loss of income and certain operating expenses if disaster ever forces you to close shop, temporarily.
-It is not a policy that can be purchased on its own.
-Instead, it’s either baked into your commercial property coverage or added as an endorsement to that coverage.
-Either way, it’s important to remember that business interruption insurance usually functions as an extension of your property insurance, which helps to explain some its terms and limitations.
+Business interruption insurance — or business income insurance — covers a loss of income and certain operating expenses if a disaster ever forces you to temporarily close shop.
+It can be found under commercial property coverage or added as an endorsement to that coverage.
+Either way, it’s important to remember that business interruption insurance usually functions as an extension of your property insurance, which helps to explain some of its terms and limitations.

 NOTE: BI insurance can also be included in or added to commercial cyber insurance policies.
 More on this below.

 When does business interruption insurance apply?